Free-Riding in Multi-Issue Decisions: Free-Riding with Optimization-Based Rules

+We conclude this paper by briefly looking at the case of optimization-based rules.
+Recall that, in this setting, voters submit their preferences for all issues at the same time, and the result is computed simultaneously to maximize some global objective.
+We defer the proofs of this section to Appendix~\ref{app:global}.

+We believe that free-riding in this setting, as a phenomenon, is quite distinct from the sequential case.
+In the sequential case, issues are presented one by one, and at each step, a voter may choose to free-ride \emph{in the current issue}.
+If a voter believes that a candidate she approves has a strong chance of victory (i.e., it has a large margin of support), she might be tempted to free-ride to immediately lower her (perceived) satisfaction.
+Our results show that it is computationally easy to free-ride but hard to determine whether it is possible to improve one's satisfaction -- even with full information.
+Moreover, in many settings, it is risky to do so with no information regarding future issues.

+In contrast, free-riding in the optimization-based setting is more akin to classical, unrestricted manipulation.
+Given the interconnections among issues, each voter here must, assuming full information, carefully consider how to change her ballots to decide whether free-riding is possible, let alone beneficial.
+Indeed, as we will see, the main barrier against free-riding in the optimization-based case is the hardness of determining the winner (or the consequences of changing one's ballot).
+Thus, it seems free-riding here loses its simple, ``greedy'' appeal.
+Restricting oneself to free-riding in this setting is not advantageous to a manipulator.
+While it reduces the strategy space, it is not significantly easier than arbitrary manipulation (i.e., to change the full ballot with the goal to increase satisfaction).

+We start by studying the possibility and risk of free-riding.
+Given that our axioms from Section~\ref{sec:strategyproof} also apply to this setting, our results already indicate that, for essentially all rules that include some form of fairness towards minorities, free-riding is possible.
+However, not all the rules we study satisfy those axioms (again, this is the case of opt-egalitarian).
+Thus, similarly to Theorem~\ref{thm:freeriding}, we integrate those results with the following.

+\begin{restatable}{theorem}{freeridingglobal} Every opt-Thiele and opt-OWA rule except the utilitarian rule can be manipulated by free-riding. \end{restatable}

+Interestingly, in contrast to the sequential case, for all opt-Thiele rules and for at least opt-leximin we find that the satisfaction of the free-riding voter can never decrease.

+\begin{restatable}{proposition}{safefreeridingthiele} Free-riding cannot reduce the satisfaction of the free-riding voter when an opt-Thiele rule is used, but it can increase the satisfaction of the free-riding voter. \end{restatable}

+\begin{restatable}{proposition}{safefreeridingleximin} Free-riding cannot reduce the satisfaction of the free-riding voter when opt-leximin is used, but it can increase the satisfaction of the free-riding voter. \end{restatable}

+(It remains an open problem to generalize the latter result to other opt-OWA rules.)
+The previous two results seem to indicate that free-riding is safe in this setting: however, we will now show that free-riding is hard to perform \emph{at all}, i.e., it is hard to decide whether free-riding is possible in the first place.
+Hence, a manipulator has no reason to restrict herself to free-riding.

-In this section, we study the computational complexity of free-riding for optimization-based rules.
-As our goal is to show that free-riding is hard, we start from a more fundamental problem: outcome determination.
+Towards our goal, we start from a more fundamental problem: outcome determination.
 Indeed, any hypothetical free-rider needs to decide if, by voting dishonestly, the outcome would be better than the ``truthful'' outcome.
 To do so, she must be able to determine the outcome of an election.
-If this step turns out to be intractable, then we already have a computational barrier against free-riding.
+If this step turns out to be intractable, then we already have a first computational barrier against free-riding.
 Hence, we study the following problem: